 Team support: If you have two players of comparable skill, but one plays on a contender and the other plays on a doormat, you'll almost always opt for the player on the better club.
 Team environment matters, right?
 More runs and RBIs, more wins and saves.

-Unless you invested in the 2021 Twins or 2018 Nationals, two teams that were supposed to contend.
-Or maybe you bet heavily on the defending champion Royals to be better than a .500 club in 2016.
-Or the 2018 champion Red Sox to finish closer than 19 games out in 2019.
-Failure to correctly predict team environment for those clubs had a huge impact.
+Unless you invested in the 2024 Rangers coming off their championship season.
+Or the Rays and Cardinals, two teams that were supposed to contend.
+Failure to correctly predict the team environment for those clubs had a huge impact.